B1007 GMC - EEPROM Write Error

 How is the B1007 GMC code repair?Start by checking the "Possible Causes" listed above.
 Visually inspect the related wiring harness and connectors.
 Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.

 What is the cost to diagnose the B1007 GMC code

 Labor: 1.0The cost to diagnose the B1007 GMC code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 How much do you know about cars?

 Take the AutoCodes.com automotive tests and turbo-charge your car repair knowledge

 - Engine Light ON (or Service Engine Soon Warning Light)

 B1007 GMC MeaningEEPROM write error detection is internal.
 No external circuits are involved.
 For Diagnostic Trouble Code (DTC) to set, the microprocessor must run the program to detect a write error whenever it writes to EEPROM.
 The program runs even if the voltage is out of the valid operating range.

 The microprocessor first writes information to a cell or address in EEPROM.
 The microprocessor then reads information and compares to what was sent to the address.
 If they do not match after three consecutive attempts, the microprocessor will set DTC B1007.
 When DTC is set, the microprocessor finds another area to write information to.
 This new area becomes a permanent area for the storage of this information.
 DTC will clear when the microprocessor makes a successful write to EEPROM.

 More InformationNeed more information on how to fix the B1007 GMC code?